yorinasub17/packer-plugin-git-shell/README.md

 ### From Sources

-If you prefer to build the plugin from sources, clone the GitHub repository locally and run the command `go build` from the root directory.
+If you prefer to build the plugin from sources, clone the GitHub repository locally and run the command `make` from the root directory.
 Upon successful compilation, a `packer-plugin-git-shell` plugin binary file can be found in the root directory.
 To install the compiled plugin, please follow the official Packer documentation